chbh-opensource/mri-on-bear-edu/docs/workshop8/functional-connectivity.md

 You can now close FSLeyes.

-For each subject, you want to extract the average time series from the region defined by the PCC mask.
-To calculate this value for `sub1`, do the following:
+<b>For each subject, you want to extract the average time series from the region defined by the PCC mask.</b> To calculate this value for `sub1`, do the following:

 ```
 cd ../sub1